 We make pancakes each Sunday, and we tend to rotate flavors throughout the year.
 A favorite is Pumpkin Pancakes, which are fluffy and nicely spiced from the pumpkin pie spice or cinnamon.

 I love these as a way to vary our weekend breakfast, include a veggie in our first meal of the day, and have a festive holiday breakfast option.
-(They work as well for Halloween as they do for Thanksgiving and Christmas!)
+(They work as well for Halloween Breakfast as they do for a Thanksgiving recipe and as a Make-Ahead Christmas Breakfast Idea!)

 These healthy pumpkin pancakes are made with a base of whole-wheat flour, which is sturdy enough to hold up to the thick pumpkin puree, and have no added sugars.
 They are spiced just enough and pair well with a variety of toppings.